-Jonathan Babcock is in demand as a conductor, educator and clinician internationally.
-He has been privileged to work with such artists as Richard Tucker Award winner Stephanie Blythe, and Tony Award winner Victoria Clark, in highly esteemed venues such as Carnegie Hall, New York City; The Forbidden City Concert Hall, Beijing, China and The St. Thomas Church, Leipzig, Germany.
-He has lead performances at American Choral Directors Association, Texas Music Educators Association and New York State School Music Association conventions.
+Throughout his career Babcock has been privileged to work with world-class artists such as Richard Tucker Award winner Stephanie Blythe, and Tony Award winner Victoria Clark.
+He has conducted concerts in highly esteemed venues such as Carnegie Hall, New York City; The Forbidden City Concert Hall, Beijing, China and The St. Thomas Church, Leipzig, Germany.
+Additionally, he has lead performances at American Choral Directors Association, Texas Music Educators Association and New York State School Music Association conventions.
 Working as an advocate for contemporary choral music, he has overseen the commissioning of new works by composers such as Paul Moravec, David Del Tredici, John Conahan and Stephen Paulus.

-Performance highlights include the choral theater work The Greatest Generation THE BEATS featuring the world premiere of John Conahan’s setting of the epic Allen Ginsburg poem Howl; a performance tour of China featuring a performance of the Mozart Requiem in the Forbidden City Concert Hall, Beijing; a performance tour of Germany and the Czech Republic in celebration of the 500th Anniversary of Martin Luther’s theses; a fully staged performance of Carl Orff’s Carmina Burana and an interactive, multimedia concert celebrating the music of the Republic of Georgia.
+Performance highlights include the choral theater work The Greatest Generation, THE BEATS! featuring the world premiere of John Conahan’s setting of the epic Allen Ginsburg poem Howl; a performance tour of China featuring a performance of the Mozart Requiem in the Forbidden City Concert Hall, Beijing; a performance tour of Germany and the Czech Republic as part of the of the 500th Anniversary celebration of Martin Luther’s theses; a fully staged performance of Carl Orff’s Carmina Burana, and an interactive, multimedia concert celebrating the music of the Republic of Georgia.